Recently I was asked the following question.

 Dijo and his sweet wife Merlyn reside in Lubbock with their daughter.
 God’s love transforms lives and as a recipient of His immense love, he is passionate to share about it with others.
 Renew In Knowledge sprouted from his vision to refresh and motivate others, and was co-founded with prayer and dedication from other like-minded team members.

 Share your stories with others.
 When you encounter painful situations and learn from it please consider sharing your experience so someone else can benefit.
 Perhaps you still haven’t figured out how to navigate some of those struggles in life.
 Still see if you can find a trustworthy person to talk with about what you are dealing with.
 Do not let your questions and pain isolate you from a community of believers.
 It will require some reflections to share with others.
 But share it in a way to bring glory to God and as an encouragement to others.

-Andy Bannister beyond death Christ Christmas church comfort courage deception divorce eternity faith first love following Christ freedom fruit of the Spirit hope hospitality joy love marriage meaningful life News parenting patience peace pool writing prayer promises reflection relationship repentance resisting devil resurrection science seven churches of Revelation social media strategies of devil stress management suffering team true love typology victim wisdom worship devotional
+Andy Bannister beyond death children Christ Christmas church comfort courage deception faith following Christ freedom fruit of the Spirit gospel hope joy life principles light meaningful life parenting patience peace pool writing prayer promises relationship repentance resisting devil resurrection salt and light science self care serving seven churches of Revelation sex abuse shepherding spiritual gift strategies of devil suffering team true love typology victim wisdom worship devotional